 - ⚡

 Images may be low- to mid-resolution.
-Huge image files are discouraged, as they consume extra bandwidth.
+Recommended file type is jpeg, and no more than 150 KB in size.
+Huge image files are strongly discouraged, as they consume too much bandwidth.
+No TIFF files, please.

 - ⚡